Mamiglia/Reddit-Wallpaper/README.md

 **Main Features:**
 - [Easy install and update](https://github.com/Mamiglia/Reddit-Wallpaper/blob/main/Installation.md)
+- No setup required, just install, and it will start doing everything by itself
 - Query reddit's API with the specified parameters
 - Select the wallpaper to download through a non-repetitive pattern
 - Automatically apply such wallpaper